-Collaboration between academics and NGOs on research projects can provide opportunities to advance policy and programming agendas to tackle global development challenges.
-Collaboration can improve the impact of international development research.
+Collaboration between academics and NGOs on research projects provides opportunities to advance policy and programming agendas to tackle global development challenges.

 INTRAC has long promoted effective practitioner-academic collaboration.
 We focus on: